-The Old Testament story starting in chapter 22 of the book of Numbers also features a talking donkey delivering a message to its owner Balaam.
-What is almost comical about it is Balaam’s reaction.
-Donkeys usually don’t talk, but that went straight over his head.
+Speaking of messengers, the same Old Testament story mentioned above also features a talking donkey delivering a message to its owner Balaam.
+What is almost comical about this incident is Balaam’s reaction.
+Donkeys usually don’t talk, but that went right over his head.

 A Talking Donkey (Numbers 22:28): “Then the Lord gave the donkey the ability to speak.”